Mathesar/a500-sd-plus-controller/rtl/README.md

 All communication with the SPI controller is done via this single register.
 The behavior of this register depends on the state the SPI controller is in.

+Additionally, a simple IRQ controller is included that is able to mask interrupts from the ENC28J60 Ethernet controller.

 ## States
 The SPI controller can be in any of the following states: